syrilster/DesignPatterns/CleanCodePrinciples/UnitTest/README.md

 * Do not write a production code until you have written a failing unit test.
 * You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
 * You may not write more production code than is sufficient to pass the currently failing test.

+## Write your tests first
+* It's not just about testing; It's about software development.
+Helps to think like a user of your library or class etc.
+* TDD creates better API because it starts with the user than the used code.
+* Test first hides the implementation and avoids exposing internal implementation details.
+It avoids tightly coupled tests.